Videotape format war: Competing technologies

 Sony had met with executives from Matsushita (now Panasonic) in late 1974 and early 1975 to discuss the forthcoming home video market.
 Soon after, RCA met with executives from JVC, at the time a Matsushita subsidiary, who had created another video format, VHS.
 JVC refused to compromise the picture quality of their format by allowing a four-hour mode.
 Matsushita later met with RCA and agreed to manufacture a four-hour-capable VHS machine for RCA.

 Picture quality

-When Betamax was introduced in Japan and the United States in 1975, its Beta I speed of 1.57 inches per second (ips) offered a higher horizontal resolution (approximately 250 lines vs 240 lines horizontal NTSC), lower video noise, and less luma/chroma crosstalk than VHS, and was later marketed as providing pictures superior to VHS's playback.
-However, the introduction of Beta II speed, 0.79 ips (two-hour mode), to compete with VHS's two-hour Standard Play mode (1.31 ips) reduced Betamax's horizontal resolution to 240 lines.
+When Betamax was introduced in Japan and the United States in 1975, its Beta I speed of 1.57 inches per second (ips; 4 cm/s) offered a higher horizontal resolution (approximately 250 lines vs 240 lines horizontal NTSC), lower video noise, and less luma/chroma crosstalk than VHS, and was later marketed as providing pictures superior to VHS's playback.
+However, the introduction of Beta II speed, 0.79 ips (2 cm/s; two-hour mode), to compete with VHS's two-hour Standard Play mode (1.31 ips/3.33 cm/s) reduced Betamax's horizontal resolution to 240 lines.